Closet Lighting that Gets the Job Done Right & In Style

 You can use tape lighting in a variety of ways: as a toe kick, under shelves to illuminate the shelf below, inside display or glass cabinets, or simply as an accent that provides visual interest.

-We have many kinds of tape lighting in stock and on display in both our Allston and Waltham showrooms, and a Wolfers consultant can help you choose the tape perfect for your application.
+We have many kinds of tape lighting in stock and on display in both our Waltham showroom, and a Wolfers design consultant can help you choose the perfect tape for your application.

 5. Puck lighting.
 As the name suggests, puck lights resemble hockey pucks.
 Puck lights can be recessed or surface mounted.
 Since they create a cone of light, they can add light into places where your overhead light might not reach all the way.

 If you have questions about closet lighting or need some direction or advice on how to get started with a lighting plan for your closet, we’re happy to help!
-Make an appointment with one of our lighting consultants.
+Make an appointment with one of our lighting consultants by clicking below.